AtharvaAdmile/Local_Artisian_Agents/README.md

-# A2A AI Agent for Local Artisans in India
+# A2A AI Agent - Artisan Content Strategist API

-## Content Strategist and Management System
+## FastAPI-based Content Strategy System for Local Artisans in India

-This AI agent helps local artisans in India by providing intelligent content strategy recommendations and craft analysis capabilities.
+This AI-powered API helps local artisans in India create engaging social media content and grow their businesses through intelligent content strategy recommendations and craft analysis capabilities.
+Optimized for deployment on Render and frontend integration.

 ### Features